"Play a vibration in the rhythm of the universe" - Stockhausen, Aus den sieben Tagen (1968)

 (text version)

 In the years since this statement was first written down, and as the practice has been developed through performances, it's safe to say that artistic license has been used regarding many of these points.
 Performances have used an entire room as the rummaging vessel, and objects manipulated with entire bodies instead of hands.
 Performances have been so physically intense that durations of more than a few minutes have been impossible.
 Rummaging orchestras have consisted of many performers, and different timbres and volumes used to create textures and compose performances.
 In a broader sense, rummaging has become an in "instrument" in its own right, alongside other performers and instruments.
-In much the same way that the violin, for example, has its own conventions or ‘rules’ regarding playing, which must be ignored by the avant garde player who wishes to seek out new ways to express herself, it may be required that the established conventions for rummaging are freely ignored in the process of musical experimentation.
-To ignore these conventions however, one must first recognise and understand their original purpose.
+It may be required that the established conventions for rummaging are freely ignored in the process of musical experimentation, but to ignore these conventions however, it’s important to first recognise and understand their original purpose.